 Where To See Quokkas In Sydney?
 (3 Best Places)

-There are three zoos in Sydney where quokkas live.
-You can see quokkas at Wild Life Sydney Zoo, Taronga Zoo Sydney and Featherdale Wildlife Park.
+There are two zoos in Sydney where quokkas live.
+You can see quokkas at Taronga Zoo Sydney and Featherdale Wildlife Park.
 We describe which of these three places is worth a visit.

 Sydney is 3900 kilometres (2400 mi) and 41 hours drive from the natural habitat of quokkas.
 Unfortunately, quokkas only inhabit small areas in Western Australia in the wild.
 If you want to see quokkas in the wild, with awesome selfie spots, read this article.